OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-cli/query.md

 Options:
   -h,--help                   Print this help message and exit                                                                                                                                    --help-all                  Expand all help
-  --type TYPE [app]           Filter result with specify type.
-One of "runtime", "app" or "all" --dev                       include develop application in result
+  --type TYPE [app]           Filter result with specific type.
+One of "runtime", "app" or "all" --dev                       include development application in result

-If you found any problems during use,
+If you find any problems during use,
 You can report bugs to the linyaps team under this project: https://github.com/OpenAtom-Linyaps/linyaps/issues
 ```